naoned/editor-convention/README.md

 - Download the **.editorconfig** file from this repo.
 - Place it in your project root folder.
+- Install EditorConfig with Package Control (for Sublim Text only).
 - Restart your editor.

 ## <a name='explanations'>Explanations</a>